marjoriekohn/calculator/README.md

 # jQulator

-A simple calculator web application built using jQuery for performing basic arithmetic operations.
+A calculator built using jQuery for performing basic arithmetic operations.

 ## Features